mukesh-kk/website/gitpod/docs/configure/workspaces/oidc.md

 # OpenID Connect (OIDC) in Gitpod

-You can now use OIDC authentication to connect Gitpod workspaces to cloud providers and/or other third party services such as AWS, Azure, GCP, or secret management services like Vault.
-Through OIDC you can connect with a secret store using a temporary access token and eliminate the need to manually distribute secrets through environment variables.
-You can fetch temporary access tokens for your workspaces, which gives you fine-grained control over which of your Gitpod workspaces can have certain access.
+You can use OIDC authentication to connect Gitpod workspaces to cloud providers and/or other third party services such as AWS, Azure, GCP, or secret management services like Vault.
+Through OIDC you can connect with a third party, eliminating the need to manually distribute access credentials, secrets and other key material via environment variables.

 ## What is OIDC?